saracen/gobuildcache/README.md

 export GOCACHEPROG="./gobuildcache <bucket url>"
 ```

-A test is performed to see if permissions allow for write or read.
-For GCS, the bucket URL param `?access_id=-` has to be used to force unauthenicated mode.
-This is useful in scenarios where you only want to provide read access to your bucket's caches.
+A readonly mode is supported, which works well if `?anonymous=true` is also passed as a bucket parameter to the bucket URL if the bucket is publically accessible.
+This parameter seems to only be supported by GCS and S3 though.

 For more information on supported bucket URL parameters see https://gocloud.dev/howto/blob/#services.